okd-project/okd/Documentation/UPI/vSphere_terraform/README.md

 #### Loadbalancer - HAProxy configuration

-Note: Binding the API port also to 443 allows us to connect easyly with `oc`, no need for port number, e.g. `oc login api.okd.example.com`
+Note: Binding the API port also to 443 allows us to connect easily with `oc`, no need for port number, e.g. `oc login api.okd.example.com`

 ```HAProxy
 global